 Leaders Meetings conference series are held several times every term and they feature in-depth presentations by visiting executives.
 Our goal is to invite not just successful executives to these sessions, but those whom we call reflective practitioners, managers who have taken time to reflect on their successes and failures, and have derived lessons from their experiences.

-Click here to see list of Leaders Meetings
+Click here to see the list of Leaders Meetings

-In the “Mentoring Program”, we try to match our students with the names from our volunteer list, which is consisted top-level managers who have many years of experience in business life and are experts in their field.
+In the "Professional & Alumni Support" we try to match our students with the names from our volunteer list, which consist of top-level managers who have many years of experience in business life and are experts in their field.
 By doing this, we are aiming to create a space for our students in which they can benefit from the experiences and advice of their mentors.

 - Improving the Ability to Diagnose Global & Local Problems and Opportunities: Identify and diagnose business problems and opportunities accurately and effectively across a wide range of business domains (accounting, financial management, operations, marketing, strategy, and organizational design), in global and local contexts.

-- Incorporate Cultural Context and Complexities in Their Managerial practice.
+- Learning to Incorporate Cultural Context and Complexities in Their Managerial Practice.

-- Improving Performance Evaluation & Management Skills: Assess the performance of an organization in a wide range of business domains, using a range of performance criteria.
+- Improving Performance Evaluation & Management Skills: Assess the performance of organizations in a wide range of business domains, using a range of performance criteria.

 - Growing Awareness of Social & Ethical Responsibilities: Reflect on social and ethical responsibilities linked to the application of their knowledge, judgments and decision making in various business contexts and in relation to business actions, policies, and proposals.